On This Page

-Parcels without PID numbers must have a related plan number.
-This plan number must be in the same package or have a pending status when the Local Government Filing form is submitted.
+If a parcel has no PID but there is a related plan number, the plan number must be in the same package or have a pending status when the Local Government Filing form is submitted.
 The application is noted against all the registered titles affected by the related plan number.

 In limited circumstances, neither a PID number or related plan number is required if the Local Government Filing form affects an unregistered parcel and it is submitted in the same package as a Form 17 Fee Simple with one of the following natures of interest:

 |3.5||When entering a plan number, you must enter a legal description.
 The e-filing system will reject your application if no legal description is entered.|

 |3.7||When manually entering legal descriptions, extraneous information such as preambles; references to an owner’s share in the common property; water; assessment; improvement district; or legal notations must not be included.|